x

 About Freddie

-Freddie, 15, was diagnosed at 11 months old with a right-sided temporal low-grade glioma brain tumour.
+Freddie, 16, was diagnosed at 11 months old with a right-sided temporal low-grade glioma brain tumour.
 The tumour grew 10 percent in just over six months and then Freddie underwent surgery to remove 90 percent of the tumour, as removing it all would have left him paralysed on his left side.
 At the time it was unclear if he would recover or ever walk again, but Freddie grew up to be healthy and active.
 Longer term, Freddie does experience difficulties with processing language and memory.
-Freddie has been supported by a Tom’s Trust psychologist and although he has faced adversity, he remains cheerful and has an incredibly positive outlook towards life.
+Although he has faced adversity, he remains cheerful and has an incredibly positive outlook towards life.

 Grace